20kW Commercial Solar System: Cost Guide

 Different states across Australia receive varying power output from the 20kW solar system because of the varying sunlight intensities.
 Cities with higher sunlight intensities like Brisbane and Perth generate more power than Sidney and Melbourne.

-Another key factor that affects your 20kW solar systems output is the orientation and angle of solar panels.
+Another key factor that affects your 20kW solar system output is the orientation and angle of solar panels.
 North-facing panels are the most efficient in Australia, while panels facing the East-West direction lose efficiency by nearly 20%.

 Solar panels inclined at around 30 degrees also generate more power than panels on flat roofs.
 Look out for shading as well.
 It reduces the efficiency and overall output of solar panels.